yabellini/SitioAcademico/content/blog/2022_meeting_chat-based_sprint_en/index.md

 ## At the end of the meeting

-The meeting master makes a summary of the decision.
-The central point/decision usually goes to GitLab/Github issues to track outside the chat meeting.
-The summary look like this:
+The person moderating the meeting summarizes the decisions.
+The central points/decisions usually go to the corresponding topics in GitLab/Github, to follow up outside the meeting.
+The summary looks like this:

 _Summary of the sprint:_